Wii42/DistributedPrimeSpirals/README.md

 Idea taken from [3Blue1Brown](https://www.3blue1brown.com/lessons/prime-spirals).

 These visualised prime numbers form a huge spiral pattern.
 This is implemented as follows:
-Calculation of the prime numbers in the backend using Elixir.
-The prime numbers found are then transmitted to a Phoenix LiveView channel, which finally transmits all newly found points to the outermost display layer, implemented with the JavaScript library Three.js3 in order to generate the desired large spiral patterns
+Calculation of the prime numbers in the backend using [Elixir](https://github.com/elixir-lang).
+The prime numbers found are then transmitted to a [Phoenix LiveView](https://www.phoenixframework.org) channel, which finally transmits all newly found points to the outermost display layer, implemented with the JavaScript library [Three.js](https://threejs.org) in order to generate the desired large spiral patterns

 ![spirals](https://github.com/user-attachments/assets/dca43cc6-faaf-4726-9b64-899d13231bee)